Michael Allagas, et al., v. BP Solar International, Inc., et al.

 • No. Class Counsel attended the Fairness Hearing on behalf of the Class, although you were welcome to attend at your own expense.
 If you sent an objection, you did not have to come to Court to talk about it.
 You could also have hired a lawyer to attend, but it was not required.

-• If the ICA determines that you may possess Class Panels, your claim will be assigned to an Approved Inspector will arrange an inspection who will contact you to schedule an Initial Inspection at a mutually agreed upon time.
+• If it is determined that you may possess Class Panels, your claim will be assigned to an Approved Inspector will arrange an inspection who will contact you to schedule an Initial Inspection at a mutually agreed upon time.

 • No, you will not have to pay for the Initial Inspection.